TheArtling/django-drf-auth/README.md

 1. Authentication for normal web-forms.
 1. Autentication against API endpoints for ReactJS components / mobile apps.
 1. Facebook login.
+1. Authentication via email, not username.
+Assumption: User.email is unique.
 1. Making sure that we collect name & email if users blocked those access rights on Facebook.
 1. Redirect to different pages after login depending on the user's status.